 Versatile modelling planning/project management functionality or “dumb display only”

 None of the “Power BI Integrations” by legacy vendors -that we are aware of- really make use of the power of Power BI.
 This typically requires a wide range of Power BI visuals that enable versatile planning/forecasting, consolidation and project management scenarios.
 Currently, the only provider that can offer this, with among others the credentials of a Microsoft Preferred Solution and Power BI Editor’s pick is Acterys.

 Moving data between different platforms doesn’t work for real-time planning requirements

 The “moving data around” approach is equally problematic: planning scenarios require an instant response.
 A process that requires moving data between different platforms can never achieve that.

 The final aspect is authentication: the legacy BI applications typically use their own authentication mechanisms that don’t integrate with Power BI’s.

 In summary, we recommend asking the following questions to assess if integration with Power BI is efficient and of practical use or just a bottle of snake oil.

 - Can all aspects of the integration respond to selections in other Power BI visuals?

 - To display the data in Power BI: is it necessary to move the legacy BI application’s data into another data store?

 - What planning functionality is really available in Power BI?
-Is it just displaying data or do you have versatility to cover all aspects from modelling, visual planning to project management and transactional edits comparable to: Acterys Power BI Visuals & Apps
+Is it just displaying data or do you have the versatility to cover all aspects from modelling, visual planning to project management and transactional edits comparable to Acterys Power BI Visuals & Apps

 For any questions, comparisons and a demonstration of the only comprehensive Financial Planning & Analytics platform that seamlessly integrates with Power BI and supports all features -at typically a fraction of the total cost of ownership of legacy vendors- please contact our friendly live chat team.